ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 List of Suggested Projects for GSoC 2020
 ========================================

 This is a list of projects suggested by ArduPilot developers for `GSoC 2020 <https://summerofcode.withgoogle.com/>`__.
-These are only suggestions, and if you have your own ideas then please discuss them on the `ArduPilot GSOC gitter channel <https://gitter.im/ArduPilot/GSoC>`__ or on the `discuss server here <https://discuss.ardupilot.org/c/google-summer-of-code>`__.
+These are only suggestions, and if you have your own ideas then please discuss them on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ or on the `discuss server here <https://discuss.ardupilot.org/c/google-summer-of-code>`__.
 We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2020.

 - :ref:`Non-GPS navigation improvements using Intel RealSense cameras <common-vio-tracking-camera>`
 - :ref:`Object avoidance <common-object-avoidance-landing-page>` improvements for Multicopters and/or Rovers